 Anguilla: Law of Offshore

-The Anguillian government has enacted a range of legislation designed to strengthen the regulation of the jurisdiction's financial services.
+The Anguillan government has enacted a range of legislation designed to strengthen the regulation of the jurisdiction's financial services.

 The legislation put in place at the beginning of the decade addressed the issue of money laundering.
-It includes the Proceeds of Criminal Conduct Act 2000 (PCCA), which the government says 'deprives criminals of the benefit of their criminal activity and enables the Court to confiscate assets originating from criminal conduct.
-It also establishes the circumstances under which suspicious transactions should be reported.'
+It includes the Proceeds of Crime Act (PCA, 2009), which superseded the Proceeds of Criminal Conduct Act 2000 (PCCA).
+The aim of the PCA is to deprive criminals of the benefit of their criminal activity and enable the Court to confiscate assets originating from criminal conduct.

 In addition to this legislation, the government introduced two new laws - the Company Management Act 2000 and the Trust Companies and Offshore Banking Act 2000 - to replace existing legislation.
 The former provides for licensing and regulation of company management business by setting minimum criteria for the granting of a licence, and a further provision allows for exchange of information with overseas regulatory authorities.

-The Trust Companies and Offshore Banking Act 2000, which replaced the Offshore Banks and Trust Companies Ordinance 1991, sets out the duties of licensees of banks and trusts and the minimum criteria for the granting of a licence.
+The Trust Companies and Offshore Banking Act 2000 sets out the duties of licensees of banks and trusts and the minimum criteria for the granting of a licence.
 It also enables the surrender, suspension and revocation of licences.

 In early 2004, the Anguilla Financial Services Commission (as it had by then become) proposed some legislative changes under the Companies Act, one of which requires all firms recognised as licensed service providers to have a registered agent.

-Anguilla signed its first Tax and Information Exchange Agreement (TIEA), with the United Kingdom, on July 21, 2009.
-The agreement, which will allow the sharing of tax-related information to the Organisation for Economic Co-operation and Development’s (OECD) standards, was signed in London by Chris Bryant, UK Parliamentary Under Secretary of State at the Foreign and Commonwealth Office and Osbourne Fleming, Chief Minister of Anguilla.
+Anguilla signed its first tax and information exchange agreement (TIEA) with the United Kingdom on 21 July 2009.
+The agreement, which allows the sharing of tax-related information to the Organisation for Economic Co-operation and Development’s (OECD) standards, was signed in London by Chris Bryant, UK Parliamentary Under Secretary of State at the Foreign and Commonwealth Office and Osbourne Fleming, Chief Minister of Anguilla.

-The taxes covered by the arrangement in the case of the UK include income tax, corporation tax, capital gains tax, inheritance tax and value-added tax.
-In the case of Anguilla, the taxes covered by the TIEA include property tax, stamp tax, accommodation tax, the vacation residential asset levy and various duties, fines and other levies in relation to the import, export, transshipment, storage and circulation, among other things, of certain goods.
+The taxes covered by the arrangement in the case of the UK include income tax, corporation tax, capital gains tax, inheritance tax and value added tax.
+In the case of Anguilla, the taxes covered by the TIEA include property tax, stamp tax, accommodation tax, the vacation residential asset levy and various duties, fines and other levies in relation to the import, export, transhipment, storage and circulation, among other things, of certain goods.